SquadcastHub/squadcasthub.github.io/pages/mydoc/google_hangouts.md

 ![](images/hangouts_4.png)

 That's it!
-Your Hangouts integration is now good to go.
+Your Google Hangouts extension integration is now good to go.

 ![](images/hangouts_5.png)

-Here's how the Incident Details are shown in Hangouts.
+Here's how the Incident Details are shown in Google Hangouts.

-You can click on `View On Squadcast` to take you straight to the Incident Details Page of that incident.
+You can click on `View On Squadcast` to take you straight to the [Incident Details](incident-details) page of that incident.

 ![](images/hangouts_6.png)